-CAT-5571

-CAT-5571 is a SMART linker conjugate that contains cysteamine and DHA.
-We are developing CAT-5571 initially as a potential oral treatment for CF with potential effects on both the CFTR and on the bacterial clearance of Pseudomonas aeruginosa.
-CAT-5571 is a small molecule that activates autophagy, a process that maintains cellular homeostasis and host defense mechanisms, which is known to be impaired in CF. We have shown in ex vivo preclinical studies that CAT-5571, in combination with lumacaftor/ivacaftor, enhances cell-surface trafficking and function of CFTR with the F508del mutation, which is the most frequent CFTR mutation and is present in more than 85% of patients included in the Cystic Fibrosis Foundation United States Patient Registry.
-We have also shown that CAT-5571 enhances the clearance of Pseudomonas aeruginosa infection in preclinical models of CF, irrespective of CFTR mutation status.
-We are conducting preclinical activities with CAT-5571.
-We have a pending international patent application with claims covering CAT-5571 and related compounds and their use.
+• CAT-5571 - CAT-5571 is a SMART linker conjugate that contains cysteamine, a naturally occurring molecule that is a degradation product of the amino acid cysteine, and DHA.
+We are developing CAT-5571 initially as a potential oral treatment for CF with potential effects on both the CFTR and on the clearance of Pseudomonas aeruginosa.
+CAT-5571 is a small molecule that activates autophagy, a process that maintains cellular homeostasis and host defense mechanisms, which are known to be impaired in CF. In 2017, we are continuing preclinical evaluation of CAT-5571 in animal models of CF, and are conducting investigational new drug, or IND, application-enabling activities for CAT-5571.
+If we are successful in these activities, we intend to advance CAT-5571 into a Phase 1 clinical trial in 2018.